onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks_Cache.md

 imageView.kf.setImage(with: url, options: [.onlyFromCache])
 ```

-If the image is not existing in the cache, a `.cacheError` with `.imageNotExisting` reason will be raised.
+If the image does not exist in the cache, an ``KingfisherError/CacheErrorReason/imageNotExisting(key:)`` error will be
+triggered.

-#### Waiting for cache finishing
+#### Waiting for cache to finish

-Storing images to disk cache is an asynchronous operation.
-However, it is not required to be done before we can set the image view and call the completion handler in view extension methods.
-In other words, the disk cache may not exist yet in the completion handler below:
+Storing images in the disk cache is asynchronous and doesn't need to be completed before setting the image view and
+invoking the completion handler in view extension methods.
+This means that the disk cache might not be fully updated at
+the time the completion handler is executed, as shown below:

 ```swift
 imageView.kf.setImage(with: url) { _ in